Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 Apple Intelligence provides a deep understanding of your personal context.

-To achieve this, it is designed to help you find and analyze the most relevant data from across the apps you use, and see what you're looking at on screen.
+To achieve this, it is designed to find and analyze the most relevant data from across the apps you use, and see what you're looking at on screen.

 Apple Intelligence processes the relevant personal data to assist the user.

-Apple Intelligence helps process all the information, like the details of the recital your daughter sent you a few days ago, including the location and time of the meeting.
+Apple Intelligence helps process all the information, like the details of the recital your daughter sent you a few days ago, or the location and time of the meeting.

-Of course, this information should never be stored in the cloud or analyzed.
+Of course, this information should never be stored or analyzed in the cloud.

 That's why Apple Intelligence is tightly integrated with powerful privacy features.